The house is so beautiful.

 Thank you so much for [your] help!
 (Key English Test; A2; Portuguese)

-"I hope they'll get here on time."
+"I hope they stay together."
 "I hope so too."

 "Do you think he's upset?"
 "I don't think so."